jkb0o/pecs/README.md

 ## Work in Progress

-This repo is more like an experimental-proof-of-concept then a production-ready library.
+This repo is more like an experimental-proof-of-concept than a production-ready library.
 API could and will change.
 App will crash (there are some untested unsafe blocks), some promises will silently drop (there are stil no unit tests), documentation is incomplete and so on.
 But.
 But.
 Examples works like a charm.
 And this fact gives us a lot of hope.